Connecticut Probate Court Forms: A Practical Guide

 PC-300: Application for Appointment of Conservator The primary petition form.
 It requires detailed information about the respondent, the petitioner, the respondent’s condition, and the type of conservatorship sought (person, estate, or both).

-PC-302: Physician’s Report A medical report supporting the need for conservatorship.
+PC-370: Physician’s Evaluation A medical report supporting the need for conservatorship.
 This form must be completed by a licensed physician who has examined the respondent.

-PC-310: Inventory of Conservatorship Estate Filed after appointment, listing the conserved person’s assets.
+PC-3400: Inventory / Conservatorships Filed after appointment, listing the conserved person’s assets.

-PC-330: Care Plan A conservator of the person must file a care plan describing how the conserved person’s needs for housing, medical care, and daily living are being met.
+PC-371: Conservator’s Report / Account A conservator’s periodic report on the management of the conserved person’s estate and on how the conserved person’s needs for housing, medical care, and daily living are being met.

 Other PC-300 series forms address modifications, terminations, periodic reviews, and specific authorizations (sale of property, gifting, changes in residence).